DiamondCoder02/InSchoolProgramming/README.md

 # InSchoolProgramming
-- HW - Currently working homework.
+- Homework - Currently working homework.
 - InSchool - Stolen from school.
 Just if needed in future. **No issues writen for them!**